Oregon Divorce Laws

 • The emotional status amongst the child and other family members

-• The capacity and readiness of either parent to promote and facilitate a continued and close relation amongst the other parent and the child, unless such a relation brings the security or health of the other parent or child in danger
+• The capacity and readiness of either parent to ensure that a close and continued relationship is maintained between the other parent and the child, unless such a relation brings the security or health of the other parent or child in danger.

 Prior to making a decision regarding child custody, the Court considers the life style, social environment, income, marital status and conduct of either parents and ascertains if any of these may result in physical or emotional damage to the child.